tribixbite/awesome/README.md

 *   [Bunlong/react-screen-capture](https://github.com/Bunlong/react-screen-capture) - A tiny React library allows you to take a snapshot of the webpage's screen or part of the screen.
 *   [Bunlong/next-share](https://github.com/Bunlong/next-share) - Social media share buttons and share counts for your next React apps.
 *   [Bunlong/next-timeago](https://github.com/Bunlong/next-timeago) - React timeago component for your next React apps.
-*   [tomfong/simple-qr](https://github.com/tomfong/simple-qr) - Simple QR, a simple app to scan, create and manage QR codes.
+*   [tomfong/simple-qr](https://github.com/tomfong/simple-qr) - Simple QR, a lightweight and privacy-first app to scan, create and organize QR codes.
 *   [kiliman/remix-params-helper](https://github.com/kiliman/remix-params-helper) - This package makes it simple to use Zod with standard URLSearchParams and FormData which are typically used in Remix apps.
 *   [vitest-dev/vitest](https://github.com/vitest-dev/vitest) - Next generation testing framework powered by Vite.
 *   [astahmer/openapi-zod-client](https://github.com/astahmer/openapi-zod-client) - Generate a zodios (typescript http client with zod validation) from an OpenAPI spec (json/yaml)